 Anchor Standard 5: Values Physical Activity: The physically literate individual recognizes the value of physical activity for health, enjoyment, challenge, self-expression, and/or social interaction.
-SC-5.2 Discuss and evaluate the benefits of socialization and Develop two types of strength and conditioning programs.
-Develop two types of strength and conditioning programs designed to enhance one's own current health and wellness to support a healthier family Analyze r = classroom, and community.
+Discuss and evaluate the benefits of socialization and Develop two types of strength and conditioning programs designed to enhance one's own current program.
+Develop two types of strength and conditioning programs designed to enhance one's own current health and wellness to support a healthier family, Analyze classroom, and community.